10 Oct 2016

 The world is changing.
 Population growth, big data, urbanisation and disruptive technologies are all having an impact on the built environment, and will continue to do so for the foreseeable future.

-Anne Lise Kjaer - CEO and Founder of Kjaer Global - took to the stage to share her insights into current and emerging trends in global demographics and consumer behaviours, and the technological innovations that are influencing future developments in global real estate markets.
+Anne Lise Kjaer - CEO and Founder of Kjaer Global shared her insights into current and emerging trends in global demographics and consumer behaviours, and the technological innovations that are influencing future developments in global real estate markets.
 A prominent futurist, Anne Lise began by stating that the complexity of our world is increasing, and increasingly companies do not understand it, meaning that creativity is in demand.

 Historically, organisations have used a PESTLE (Political, Economic, Social, Technological, Legal and Environmental) analysis to assess the future.
 Anne Lise puts forward an alternative approach termed a “Trend Analysis”, stating that this is her “GPS for navigating the future and understanding how things work.”
 This trend analysis focuses on the scientific, social, emotional and spiritual drivers that should be considered when looking to the future.